 Time Scales Short Term Medium Term Long Term Summary 2013-2018 2018-2023 2023-2030 risk and consider mitigation measures.
 Core Strategy and emerging Allocation DPD will advocate approach to development which will limit impact of flood risk.
 This can be supported by close working with the Drainage team in CBMDC, which will become the SUDS approval authority from April 2013. developments.
 CBMDC will work with the Environment Agency and Yorkshire Water to consider innovative flood solutions for Wharfedale.
-Waste Management New waste management infrastructure is needed to support moving waste up the waste hierarchy and to divert away from landfill.
-Deliver the approach set out in the Waste Management DPD, including the potential delivery of waste facilities Monitor and review waste arisings and performance of new waste management facilities.
+Waste Management j New waste management infrastructure is needed to support moving waste up the waste hierarchy and to divert away from landfill.
+Deliver the approach set out in the Waste Management DPD, including the potential delivery of waste facilities on non-allocated sites.
+Monitor and review waste arisings and performance of new waste management facilities.
 Deliver the policies and sites set out in the Waste Management DPD.
 The infrastructure required to meet Bradford District's waste needs up to 2030 is set out in emerging Waste Monitor and review waste arisings.
 Explore Explore further opportunities for behavioural change.
 Monitor and review reuse and recycling rates being achieved.
 Management DPD.
 It is planned that this will be adopted in 2016. opportunities for behavioural change.
-Deliver the policies and sites set out in the Waste Management DPD.
 Monitor and review cross boundary movements of waste.
 Monitor and review reuse and recycling rates being Monitor and review reuse and recycling rates being

+Time Scales

-Time Scales Short Term Medium Term Long Term Summary 2013-2018 2018-2023 2023-2030 achieved. achieved.
+Short Term Medium Term Long Term

+Summary 2013-2018 2018-2023 2023-2030

+achieved. achieved.

 Monitor and review cross boundary movements of waste.
 Monitor and review cross boundary movements of waste.

-Green Infrastructure and Open Space e and Open Space Broadly sneaking the quantity of green Further work will be carried Develop and implement the Review housing and space is sufficient to cater for future out in the short term to Open Space Strategy to economic growth to demands in Wharfedale. identify the Open Space bring about improvements to determine whether strategic There are some minor play areas requirements in the District. quality of green roles and functions of green issues.
-There are some issues over This will provide costs and infrastructure and open infrastructure and open quality and accessibility. priorities. space and increased space have altered.
-There is scope for improved accessibility. management and visitor infrastructure Appropriate open space Update strategies for Ilkley and Burley Moors. policies need to be Continued enhancement and accordingly to review developed through the improvements of green quality, accessibility and emerging Core Strategy, to space and play areas through quantity of infrastructure. provide the framework for on site contributions, council delivering either on site budgets and potentially CIL green space or a contribution for strategic place making to off-site green space. green infrastructure (such as Develop action plan to a new park outside this sub deliver improvements to area). quality of sports, leisure and
+Green Infrastructur e and Open Space

+Broadly speaking the quantity of green space is sufficient to cater for future demands in Wharfedale.
+There are some minor play areas issues.
+There are some issues over quality and accessibility.
+There is scope for improved management and visitor infrastructure for Ilkley and Burley Moors.
+Further work will be carried out in the short term to identify the Open Space requirements in the District.
+This will provide costs and priorities.
+Appropriate open space policies need to be developed through the emerging Core Strategy, to provide the framework for delivering either on site green space or a contribution to off-site green space.
+Develop action plan to deliver improvements to quality of sports, leisure and Develop and implement the Open Space Strategy to bring about improvements to quality of green infrastructure and open space and increased accessibility.
+Continued enhancement and improvements of green space and play areas through on site contributions, council budgets and potentially CIL for strategic place making green infrastructure (such as a new park outside this sub area).
+Review housing and economic growth to determine whether strategic roles and functions of green infrastructure and open space have altered.
+Update strategies accordingly to review quality, accessibility and quantity of infrastructure.